-Hypertension can be caused by high blood pressure, high stress levels, family history, obesity and excessive alcohol.
+Hypertension can be caused by high blood pressure, high-stress levels, family history, obesity, and excessive alcohol.
 All of which can lead to heart disease or stroke.
-We got a chance to sit down with Denise Huntley-Neal, a 56-year-old mother of 4 and grandmother of 2 who knows about the defeating lifestyle but has since turned her life around to manage her congestive heart failure today.
+We got a chance to sit down with Denise Huntley-Neal, a 56-year-old mother of four and grandmother of two.
+She knows about the defeating lifestyle but has since turned her life around to manage her congestive heart failure.
 Here’s her story:

 Give us a little background of how and when you were diagnosed with congestive heart failure.